iredmail/docs/en_US/howto/letsencrypt-ee.md

 * Let's Encrypt has request rate limit control, you can request limited times for same domain in one day, but the verification process doesn't have such limit.
-We suggest run verification process first to make sure we fully match its requirements.
+We suggest run verification process first to make sure it fully matches the requirements.

-    Run command below as root user to verify the request process with `--dry-run` argument.
-It will print some text on console to ask you few simple questions, please read carefully and answer them.
+    Run command below as root user to start the verification (Note: `--dry-run` argument is important here).
+It will ask few simple questions on console, please read carefully and answer them.

     ```
     certbot certonly --webroot --dry-run -w /opt/www/well_known/ -d mail.mydomain.com
     ```

-    If you need to support multiple domain names in one cert, please append them with `-d` arguments like this:
+    If you need to support multiple domain names in one cert, please append them with additional `-d` arguments like this:

     ```
     certbot certonly --webroot --dry-run -w /opt/www/well_known/ -d mail.mydomain.com -d 2nd.com -d 3rd.com -d 4th.com
     ```

-* If everything went well and no error was reported by `certbot`, that means we fully match the requirements, and it's ok to actually request the cert by running above command again without `--dry-run` argument:
+* If everything went well and no error was reported by `certbot`, that means verification succeeds, it's ok to actually request the cert by running above command again without `--dry-run` argument:

 ```
 certbot certonly --webroot -w /opt/www/well_known/ -d mail.mydomain.com
 ```

-If the command finished successfully, it will create and store cert files under `/etc/letsencrypt/live/mail.mydomain.com/` (You may have different host name instead of `mail.mydomain.com` in this sample path).
+If succeeds, it stores the cert and key files under `/etc/letsencrypt/live/mail.mydomain.com/` (You may have different host name instead of `mail.mydomain.com` in this sample path).

-Created cert files:

 * `cert.pem`: Server certificate.
 * `chain.pem`: Additional intermediate certificate or certificates that web